Mouha ou Hammou Zayani

-Mouha Ou Hammou Zayani (Muḥa u Ḥemmu Aẓayyi; c.
-1863 – 27 March 1921) also known as Moha Ou Hamou al-Harkati Zayani was a Moroccan Berber military figure and tribal leader who was the qaid of the Zayanes in the Khénifra region and who led resistance against French colonialism in the Zaian War.
+Mouha Ou Hammou Zayani (Muḥa u Ḥemmu Aẓayyi; (Note: His full name was Muhammad Ou Hammou ben Aqqa ben Ahmad.
+He was also known as Moha Ou Hamou al-Harkati Zayani and Amhazoun.) c.
+1863 – 27 March 1921) was a Moroccan Berber military figure and tribal leader who was the qaid of the Zayanes in the Khénifra region and who led resistance against French colonialism in the Zaian War.

 Early life and becoming qaid

 Muhammad Ou Hammou ben Aqqa ben Ahmad was born in 1857 or 1863 in the Middle Atlas.
 He belonged to the Imazhan clan which is part of the Ayt Harkat section of the Zayane.
 His father was Moha Ou Aqqa who was the tribal leader of Ayt Harkat.
 He died when Mouha Ou Hammou was around 20 years old and after his death, his oldest son, Said, succeeded him extending his dominance over his tribe and the Zayane confederation.
 After Said's death in battle in 1877, Mouha succeeded him becoming the amghar of the Imhazan.

 In order to unite the disunited Zayane and avoid being attacked by the sultan Hassan I, he sought submitting to Hassan with hopes of being appointed qaid.
 Because of the advice of an influential local marabout and friend, Sidi Ben Dawd Sherqawi, and while Hassan was in Tadla forcing the tribes of the region to submit and pay tribute, Mouha travelled to Tadla with his cousin Bouhassous to find the Sultan's camp.
 He was introduced to Hassan through Sherqawi and he knelt at the monarch's feet.
 Hassan was impressed by this show of submission and made him qaid of the Ayt Ya’qoub half of the Zayane confirmed through a regal document.
 He also gifted Mouha a fine black cloak, a detachment of 300 Sharifian infantry under the qaid Zouggati and three cannons.
 Hassan I gave Mouha the title of Qaid in 1886 or 1880.